Monarch5789/Javaexercises/1213/Project1/README.md

 Unauthorized use prohibited.

-Copywright Aidan Perkins / UNC Charlotte College of Computing and Informatics
+Copywight Aidan Perkins / UNC Charlotte College of Computing and Informatics

 ## Getting Started